flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/routes-and-links.md

 ```

 ### Component (required) {#component}
 This field defines the location of the [Vue Component](./vue-components.md) file to be displayed in the web page.
 Vue components are loaded from the `resources/components` directory of your plugin.
-Learn more about [Vue Components](./vue-components.md).

 ### HandlerFunc (optional) {#handlerfunc}
 This field is used to define the handler function for the [Vue Component](./vue-components.md).
 The returned response from [VueResponse.Json](../api/vue-response.md#json) will be available in the Vue component in `flareView` [prop](https://v2.vuejs.org/v2/guide/components-props).
 A handler function is a function that accepts `http.ResponseWriter` and `*http.Request` arguments: